OS-Sketch/www.os-sketch.com/decks/os-slides/process-execution/slides.md

 <div class="flex row">

 <div class="text-4xl font-bold mt-10 ml-10">
-What are the trade-offs of these two approaches?
+What are the trade-offs of approaches?
 </div>

 </div>